MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 **Q:** Can I upload two DWG files for the same floor, one with just the floor defined and the other with floor and wing defined?

 **A:** You can upload more than one DWG file for the same floor, but you'll need to indicate a wing or zone for each file.
 In the example below, you would need to enter a Wing or zone value for the FloorPlan1.dwg file before you can go to the next screen.
+If the floor plan file doesn't have a wing or has multiple wings, enter a value like 0 or X in the Wing or zone field to continue.

 ![Uploading multiple plans for the same floor](media/floor-plans/upload-files-with-without-wings.png)